reverentgeek/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 By using Okta to handle authorization we don't need to keep auth state ourselves, which makes building app much simpler.

 And now you're done!
 You have a secure ASP.NET Web API with an Angular frontend to track sugar levels (or whatever else you might want to track!).
-The complete and working sample that backs this tutorial is available on GitHub as [SugarLevelTracker](https://github.com/Ibro/SugarLevelTracker)
+The complete and working sample that backs this tutorial is available on GitHub as [ASPNET MVC Angular CRUD Example](https://github.com/oktadeveloper/aspnet-mvc-angular-crud-example).

 ## Learn More About ASP.NET Core and Angular